cstensonpv/CanvasProject/server/README.md

   "registred": "2016-03-20T12:50:52.632Z"
 }
 ```
-returns new User object (if UserName22 is not already taken)
+Returns the new user object (if UserName22 is not already taken)
 ```javascript
 {
   "_id": "56ee9cac4eb7f89c051cc950",